vikstrous/pirate-get/README.md

 If you want to use a local copy of the Pirate Bay database download a copy here (or wherever the latest version is currently):

 http://thepiratebay.se/torrent/8156416

+# License

+pirate-get is licensed under the GNU Affero General Public License version 3 or later.
+See the accompanying file COPYING or http://www.gnu.org/licenses/agpl.html.